ldtteam/MinecoloniesWiki/source/buildings/hospital.md

     <recipe>hospital</recipe>
 </div>

-# About the Building
+# About the Hospital

-The Hospital will be where injured or ill citizens go when the need healing.
+The Hospital is where injured or ill citizens go when they need healing.
+The Healer heals them with various items.

-The higher the level of the Hut the more people the Hospital can handle.
+The higher the level of the Hospital, the more people it can heal at a time.
 So:

 | Building Level | Number of Beds |
 | ----- | ----- |